jc900/FastStart_DDLabs/Lab3/Readme.md

-# Lab 3 - Executing an Optimization Model from outside DSX Local
+# Lab 3 - WALK THROUGH - Executing an Optimization Model from outside DSX Local

 >Using the new Decision Framework API (Beta in Q1/2018)